jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ## automatic mode

-When a link group is in automatic mode, the alternatives system ensures that the master link points to the alternative path with the highest priority.
+If  a link  group is  in  automatic mode,  whenever  a package  is installed  or removed,  update-alternatives  is  automatically  called  –  from  the  postinst (configure) or  prerm (remove and deconfigure)  scripts in Debian packages  – to choose the path with the highest priority for the master alternative.

 ## manual mode

-When a link group  is in manual mode, the alternatives system  will not make any changes to the system administrator's settings.
+When a  link group is  in manual mode, the  alternatives system will  retain the choice of  the administrator for the  master path, and avoid  changing the links (except when something is broken).

 ##
 # Getting info